kirbydesign/designsystem/libs/extensions/angular/CONTRIBUTING.md

 All components should have a story file as a starting point to debug and interact with the component during development.
 Story files can be generated with nx and will be picked up by Storybook automatically.
-_Please note: This command will generate a story file for every component that doesn't already have one.
-Feel free to delete any generated story file(s) unrelated to your new component/extension. _
+_Please note: This command will generate a story file for every component that does not already have one.
+Feel free to delete any generated story file(s) unrelated to your new component/extension._

 ```shell
 npx nx g @nx/angular:stories extensions-angular